iTwin/appui/docs/changehistory/NextVersion.md

 ## @itwin/components-react

-- Promoted `PropertyFilterBuilderRuleOperatorProps`, `PropertyFilterBuilderRuleValueProps`, `PropertyFilterBuilderRuleValue` to beta, created interface `CustomPropertyFilterBuilderRuleValueProps` which extends `PropertyFilterBuilderRuleValueProps`, passed `PropertyFilterRuleOperator` to `ruleValueRenderer` of `PropertyFilterBuilderProps`.
+- Promoted `PropertyFilterBuilderRuleOperatorProps`, `PropertyFilterBuilderRuleValueProps`, `PropertyFilterBuilderRuleValue` to beta, created interface `PropertyFilterBuilderRuleValueRendererProps` which extends `PropertyFilterBuilderRuleValueProps`, passed `PropertyFilterRuleOperator` to `ruleValueRenderer` of `PropertyFilterBuilderProps`.